rhardouin/libvirt_hooks/README.md

     [...] livbirt-hook:: INFO: tc inbound rules applied: tap=tap74d75d40-4a guest=instance-00015632

     [...] livbirt-hook:: DEBUG: About to execute /sbin/tc qdisc add dev tapf09c54b0-50 ingress

+## Error handling

+All exceptions are catched in order to be reliable and not stop the guest creation.